railsbridge-boston/railsbridge-boston/views/installfest/install/osx.markdown

 Under the General tab, click the "Allow applications downloaded from: Anywhere" button (if that is greyed-out, click the lock in the bottom left).
 Then double-click the installer again.)

-* Select your language, then click "Next"
+* Select your language, then click "OK"
+* Click "Next >"
 * Enter your Full Name and Email.
 Use the same name and email for this, GitHub and Heroku.
 * Click "Next" and "Next" and let the installer run.
 * Click "Finish" and you are done!